shiva-s30/265460-MiniProject/6_ImagesAndVideos/README.md

 All Images and Videos of the Project are in this directory

-Link to the Video file - https://drive.google.com/file/d/1QYp5ovSfkP7y3LH5NjF9f8StTZxwNtmf/view?usp=sharing
+>Click [here] to watch the video of the miniproject. ([https://drive.google.com/file/d/1QYp5ovSfkP7y3LH5NjF9f8StTZxwNtmf/view?usp=sharing](https://drive.google.com/file/d/1QYp5ovSfkP7y3LH5NjF9f8StTZxwNtmf/view?usp=sharing)).